aviors902/DES/README.md

 # DES Encryption - COMP3260 A2

-This is the README for the DES implementation created for COMP3260's second assignment, as implmented by Mattieu Guisard & Jaret Posner
+This is the README for the DES implementation created for COMP3260's second assignment, as implmented by Mathieu Guisard & Jaret Posner

 ## Execution